alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 Typically I pick a bold or striking colour, not a black or a grey.
 If you're curious how that process works, check out [my explainer post][explainer] about *k*-means colouring.

-That gets me a colour, like <code><span style="color: #917546">█</span> #917546</code>.
+That gets me a primary colour, like <code><span style="color: #917546">█</span> #917546</code>.
-Once I have that colour, I generate lots of colours that look very similar – I'll explain how that works later.
+Once I have that colour, I generate lots of colours that look similar – I'll explain how that works later.

 [dominant_colours]: https://github.com/alexwlchan/dominant_colours
 [explainer]: /2019/08/finding-tint-colours-with-k-means/